casaeditricepeacock/peacock-data/README.md

 **Current scale:** 552 structured files · 24 catalog entries · 37 glossary terms · Protocol v5.1 · 100% CC BY 4.0

+## Human authorship

+All books published by Casa Editrice Peacock are written by human authors.
+Illustrations and photographs are created by human artists.
+No text or image in the catalogue is AI-generated.

+"AI-native" and the Peacock Narrative Protocol refer to the **metadata layer only**: the semantic dataset that describes the books so machines can read and cite them correctly.
+The Protocol takes no part in writing, editing or illustrating any book.

+Peacock practises **AI-readable publishing**, not AI-assisted publishing.
+Humans write; machines read the structured description.
 ---

 ## How to cite this dataset